bseltz-cohesity/scripts/reports/powershell/registeredSources/README.md

 ./registeredSources.ps1 -vip mycluster -username myusername -domain mydomain
 ```

-## Parameters
+## Authentication Parameters

-* -vip: (optional) DNS or IP of the Cohesity Cluster (default is helios.cohesity.com)
+* -vip: (optional) one or more cluster names or IP (comma separated) defaults to helios.cohesity.com
-* -username: Cohesity User Name
+* -username: (optional) name of user to connect to Cohesity (defaults to helios)
-* -domain: (optional) defaults to 'local'
+* -domain: (optional) your AD domain (defaults to local)
+* -useApiKey: (optional) use API key for authentication
+* -password: (optional) will use cached password or will be prompted
+* -noPrompt: (optional) do not prompt for password
+* -tenant: (optional) organization to impersonate
+* -mcm: (optional) connect through MCM
+* -mfaCode: (optional) TOTP MFA code
+* -emailMfaCode: (optional) send MFA code via email
-* -heliosAccessCluster: (optional) if vip is helios.cohesity.com then connect to this cluster name through helios
+* -clusterName: (optional) one or more clusters (comma separated) to connect to when connecting through Helios or MCM

+## Other Parameters

+* -searchString: (optional) limit results to sources where the name matches the search string
+* -searchType: (optional) limit results to sources where the environment type matches the search type